icalbalino/icalbalino/README.md

 <br />

 ## About me
-- 🌱 I’m currently learning Web 3 (Ethereum & Smart Contracts with Solidity)
+- 🌱 I’m currently learning Web 3 (Ethereum & Smart Contracts with Solidity), BTW
 - 💬 Ask me about anything [here](https://github.com/icalbalino/icalbalino/issues)
 - 📫 How to reach me: hit me on **Instagram** or **Email**
 - ⚡ Fun fact: no fact, but I'm fun